imDMK/DoubleJump/SECURITY.md

 ## Reporting a Vulnerability

-Go to issues page, create a new issue and select **Report a security vulnerabilit**.
+Go to issues page, create a new issue and select **Report a security vulnerability**.